Discover the answers to a range of questions about copyright that may arise during the course of your research.

 Where copyright has expired, the original work can be used freely.
 This is commonly referred to as being ‘in the public domain’.

+Copyright durations can vary depending on the type of work, such as sound recordings and films.
 Refer to the Duration of Copyright information sheet which sets out when different copyright works fall out of copyright in Australia.

 Provisions in the Copyright Act 1968 allow the use of copyrighted material without permission in certain circumstances.

-One of these provisions is known as “fair dealing”.
+One of these provisions is known as 'fair dealing'.
 Fair dealing allows the use of copyright material for the following purposes:

-Students or researchers are able to rely upon using a ‘reasonable portion" of copyright works under the provision of fair dealing.
+Students or researchers are able to rely upon using a ‘reasonable portion' of copyright works under the provision of fair dealing.

 The Copyright Act states that a reasonable portion under the fair dealing provisions is 10% or one chapter of a book, or one article from any one issue of a journal.
 If the material is in digital format, 10% of the number of words or one chapter if the work is clearly divided into chapters is considered fair.
 For artistic works, film/video and sound recordings, there is no simple rule as to how much you can copy for research and study purposes.